Inspired by the Headlines: Set a Wave in Motion

 The idea of doing good and giving back is embodied in Pepperdine's motto "freely ye received, freely give."
 These five simple words promote the University's commitment to instilling a sense of purpose, service, and leadership in students.
 It additionally serves as a reminder that there are always ways to make a difference and spark a change.
 Convinced that your small acts won't make a difference?
 I've got a story for you.

 One day, during a stroll down the beach, an old man observed children in the distance throwing objects into the ocean.
 As he neared closer, he noticed they were tossing sand dollars that had been washed ashore back into the water.
 Surrounded by hundreds of sand dollars laying on the beach, the man said "There are far too many, surely you will not make a difference."
 After tossing another sand dollar back into the ocean, one of the children replied, "I made a difference for that one."

 Like the children in the story, Pepperdine promotes the notion that one small act made by one person can, in fact, make a difference.
-As an aid to help students lead a life of service, the Pepperdine Volunteer Center (PVC) highlights ways in which students can make a difference.
+As an aid to help students lead a life of service, the office of Community Engagement and Service highlights ways in which students can make a difference.